Emeralds99/week-01-review/README.md

 # question 3 - how many and what parts are in an html document?

 There's at least 2, a head and a body, and maybe the doctype is considered a seperate part

+# question 4 - There are two ways to reference css in the header
+# what are the two tags?

+style
+link